JMacPort/Main/README.md

 - Continue self learning

 In 4-5 years I would like to:
-- Have CISSP and CISA certifications
+- Have CISSP and CySA+ certifications
 - Hopefully be working in a Cybersecurity Analyst position (or higher)
 - Build out more home labs and practice via CTFs
 - Nail down the career direction I would like to take.